-There is much lovely scenery to enjoy in the Andes, and this part of it in Ecuador boasts several volcanoes – and more.
+There is much lovely scenery to enjoy in the Andes.
+The Sangay National Park in Ecuador boasts several volcanoes.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.